TheRoguestAce/The-Rogue-Ace/README.md

 It’s like Uno but...

 Everyone draws 8 cards.
-If you start with two aces, keep one of them and throw the other one in the deck, draw a card and shuffle the deck until you have only one ace.
-The goal is to run out of cards.
 After drawing cards they pick a ruler and show that card face-up.
-The ruler has two abilities, suit abilities and card abilities, unless it is an ace or joker.
+The ruler has two abilities, suit abilities and card abilities, unless it is an ace.
 Whenever I say “you cannot make a pair with this”, I mean you cannot use the ability to make a pair, three of a kind or four of a kind.

 ### Suit Abilities:

 - **Diamonds (Diamond Storm):** If you can play a diamond card, you can add another card to play with it.
 This does not count as a pair.
-- **Hearts (Campfire):** Every other card also count as the number on the heart card which is the ruler.
-Subsequent cards can also follow that number.
+- **Hearts (Campfire):** Every other card ALSO count as the number on the heart card which is the ruler.
 You cannot make pairs with this ability.
-- **Spades (Sliced):** All spades you play can also count as the number that is half of it, rounding up. (face cards count as 10 and are sliced to 5).
+- **Spades (Sliced):** All spades also count as the number that is half of it, rounding up, minus one. (face cards count as 10 and are sliced to 5 - 1 = 4).
 You can make pairs with this.
-- **Clubs (Strike):** You can play two cards at once if you have 5 or more cards and they both are playable cards.
+- **Clubs (Strike):** You can play two cards at once if you have 5 or more cards before playing the two cards, and they both are valid, playable cards.
 This counts as a pair.

 ### Card Abilities:

-- **2 (Twice the Might):** Two of a kind has double the effect.
+- **2 (Twice the Might):** Two of a kind makes you draw 2 extra cards, on top of any other modifiers.
-- **3 (Lucky Clover):** You can play a 7 whenever you want, and everyone else has to draw 2 cards.
+- **3 (Lucky Clover):** You can play a 7 WHENEVER you want, and everyone else has to draw 2 cards when you play it.
 - **4 (Fourfold):** When you play a four of a kind, everyone puts all of their cards in the deck and shuffles them.
 Everyone else then draws 7 new cards while you draw 3.
 - **5 (High Five):** All face cards also count as fives.
 You CAN make a pair with this.
 - **6 (Nightmare):** Playing a six causes all other players to draw until they have 7 cards (or do nothing if they have more).
 - **7 (Lucky Spin):** You can play a 3 whenever you want, and everyone else has to draw 2 cards.
-- **8 (Seeing Red):** Whenever someone has 3 or less cards, anyone playing an eight makes that player draw 2 cards.
+- **8 (Seeing Red):** Whenever someone has 3 or less cards, any player playing an eight makes the player with 3 or less cards draw 2 cards.
 - **9 (Reverse Nightmare):** Anyone playing a nine causes you to put cards back in the deck until you have 5 cards (or do nothing if you have less).
 - **10 (Perfection):** You can play an even numbered card (including queen) on top of another even numbered card.
 You cannot make a pair with this.
+You can only play two even cards on top of each other at a time, and at least one of the cards has to be a valid, playable card.
-- **J (Servant):** All cards above Jack including Ace can also count as the other cards in that section. (e.g. King also counts as Queen and Ace when playing).
+- **J (Servant):** All cards ABOVE Jack including Ace can also count as the other cards in that section. (e.g. King also counts as Queen and Ace when playing).
 You can make a pair with this.
 - **Q (Ruler’s Touch):** Kings count as every other number and suit, and when played force everyone else to draw a card.
 You can make a pair with this.
-- **K (Ruler of Rulers):** Take the abilities of every other ruler’s card ability, but when you win you draw 5 cards and have to win again.
+- **K (Ruler of Rulers):** Take the abilities of every other ruler’s CARD ability, but when you win you draw 5 cards and have to win again.
+If there are two or more Kings as rulers, they both fight each other, causing the King rulers to have no abilities.

 ### Ace Abilities:

-- **Ace of Diamonds (The Perfect Card):** All odd numbered non-face card cards can be played at any time.
-Same rules as Perfection.
+- **Ace of Diamonds (The Perfect Card):** Any amount of odd numbered non-face card cards can be played at any time (including Jack and King).
 You cannot make a pair with this.
 - **Ace of Hearts (Otherworldly Touch):** All hearts count as every other number and suit.
-All other suits can also count as this card, but do not get to count as every other number and suit.
+All other suits can also count as the Ace of Hearts, but do not get to count as every other number and suit.
 You cannot make a pair with this.
-- **Ace of Spades (Pocket Knife):** All cards also count as the card that is half their value, rounded down. (face cards count as 10 and are sliced to 5).
+- **Ace of Spades (Pocket Knife):** All cards also count as the card that is half their value, rounded up, minus one. (face cards count as 10 and are sliced to 5 - 1 = 4).
 You can make a pair with this.
 - **Ace of Clubs (Nuclear Bomb):** The first time someone wins, put all the cards back in the deck, shuffle it and give everyone except for that person 7 cards, and give that person 5 cards.
-If you win first, this does not take effect.
+If the player that won has an Ace of Clubs as ruler, this does not happen.
+This ability only works once.

 ### Gameplay:
 After picking rulers, pick who is going first and drop the first card in the deck face up, just like Uno.
 To play a card, it must be either the same color (red or black), same number or a different number that is also even/odd (depending on the number).* After picking who goes first, also pick if you are going clockwise or counterclockwise.
 In a typical game, it rotates clockwise.
 Jack and King are odd, Queen is even.